The-Bug-Bashers/SAAI/backend/README.md

 }`

 ## /notifyDutyUsers
-- Purpose: Mannualy trigegring teh cron job sending message to every user wich is going to be on duty today.
+- Purpose: Manually triggering the cron job sending message to every user which is going to be on duty today.
-- Caling: `GET /notifyDutyUsers`
+- Calling: `GET /notifyDutyUsers`
-- Receiving: Status (succesfull or not)
+- Receiving: Status (successful or not)
-- Eample:
+- Example:
   - request: `GET /notifyDutyUsers`
   - response:
     `Notifications sent successfully`

 ## /signalmessage
 - Purpose: sending Messages to users (for example the verification messages)
-- Caling: `POST signalmessage`
+- Calling: `POST signalmessage`
   - Body: `{"telephoneNumber": "the signal-name of user (example: Example.64)", "message": "X", "password": "X"}`
-- Receiving: Status (succesfull or not)
+- Receiving: Status (successful or not)
-- Eample:
+- Example:
   - request: `POST signalmessage`
     - Body: `{"telephoneNumber": "Example.64", "message": "Hello user, you will be on duty tomorrow", "password": "mySuperSecurePassword"}`
   - response: